Wow (Kylie Minogue song): Background and recording

 "Wow" was composed and written by Greg Kurstin, Minogue and Karen Ann Poole.
-Minogue requested setting up a studio in Ibiza with previous writing partner Karen Poole and newcomer to the fold Greg Kurstin, an American multi-instrumentalist musician and producer, during the mid-2007.
+Minogue requested setting up a studio in Ibiza with previous writing partner Karen Poole and newcomer to the fold Greg Kurstin, an American multi-instrumentalist musician and producer, during the summer of 2007.
+The song is written the key of D Major.
+Minogue's vocal range spans from the key note of F#3 to the key note of E5.
+Additionally, the song is set in common time and has a tempo of 124 beats per minute.
+Lyrically, the song talks about someone who stands out, with the title referring them as "Wow".

 Originally, it was said that they wanted "Wow" or "Like a Drug" as the first single, but ultimately "2 Hearts" was released as the lead.
 Minogue intended the track to be the US lead single from the album, but it was withdrawn and "All I See" was released instead in an attempt to appeal to a more urban market.
 "All I See" ultimately failed to enter mainstream charts in the US.
 Following this, "Wow" was released as Minogue's first club single in North America.
 In Australia, "Wow" was officially sent to radio on 14 January 2008.
 Three new additional tracks were featured on the CD single, these being "Cherry Bomb", "Do It Again" and "Carried Away", which were recorded during the album sessions.

-The song is written the key of D Major.
-Minogue's vocal range spans from the key note of F#3 to the key note of E5.
-Additionally, the song is set in common time and has a tempo of 124 beats per minute.
-Lyrically, the song talks about someone who stands out, with the title referring them as "Wow".